physiozoo/physiozoo.github.io/docs/sections/intro.rst

 electrophysiological databases and novel HRV algorithms/analysis tools for advancing the research in the field.

-We always welcome your feedback on how to improve the **PhysioZoo** software to best serve your research needs.
-Do not hesitate to drop us an email at: physiozoolab@gmail.com.
+Feedback on how to improve the **PhysioZoo** platform is welcomed.
+Do not hesitate to drop us an email at:

+physiozoolab@gmail.com.

+Source code, data or interface enhancement contributions are welcomed.
+Look here on how to contribute to PhysioZoo.